 The ordinary, day to day business of local government must continue throughout the election period.
-That business will be conducted by Council, its delegates, and staff in a responsible and transparent manner, in accordance with statutory requirements.
+That business will be conducted by Council (and, in particular, its staff) in a responsible and transparent manner and in accordance with statutory requirements.

 6.1 Limitations